 Receivables from clients, net includes the total of net deficits in individual exchange-traded futures and option on futures, as well as exchange-cleared swaps trading accounts carried by the Company and amounts due from other services provided to the Company's clients.
 Client deficits arise from realized and unrealized trading losses on futures, options on futures, cleared swaps, and amounts due on cash and margin transactions.
 Client deficit accounts are reported gross of client accounts that contain net credit or positive balances, except where a right of setoff exists.
 Net deficits in individual trading accounts include both secured and unsecured deficit balances due from clients as of the statement of financial condition date.
-Exchange-traded futures and options on futures secured deficit amounts of \$199,512 and \$1,005,300 are secured by U.S. Treasury securities and commodity warehouse receipts, respectively, as of March 31, 2021.
-These U.S. Treasury securities and commodity warehouse receipts are not netted against the secured deficit amounts, as the conditions for right of setoff have not been met.
+There are no exchange-traded futures and options on futures secured by U.S. Treasury securities as of March 31, 2022.
+Exchange-traded futures and options on futures secured deficit amounts of \$617,987 are secured by commodity warehouse receipts as of March 31, 2022.
+These commodity warehouse receipts are not netted against the secured deficit amounts, as the conditions for right of setoff have not been met.
 See note 11 for additional discussion of client deficit accounts originating in November 2018.

-Receivables from clients also include amounts receivable from non-broker-dealer clients for fails-to-deliver.

-Receivables from clients, net also includes the net amounts receivable from securities clients in connection with the settlement of securities transactions and margin loans to clients.
+Receivables from clients, net include amounts receivable from non-broker-dealer clients for fails-to-deliver.
+They also include the net amounts receivable from securities clients in connection with the settlement of securities transactions and margin loans to clients.
 It is the Company's policy to report margin loans and payables that arise due to positive cash flows in the same client's accounts on a net basis when the conditions for netting as specified in U.S. GAAP are met.
 Clients' securities transactions cleared by the Company are recorded on a settlement date.